-Dino’s Barbershop Normal Heights Barbershops on Adams Ave 92116
+Dino’s Barbershop is the best Normal Heights barbershop on Adams Avenue

 Dino has worked in the barbering industry for over six years and he has a rich experience working with all types of hair to create a clean look for kids and adults.
 With an extensive range of men’s hairstyles, clean shaves, and beard trims that reflect their individuality and personal taste, Dino is the popular choice for his clients from all age groups in San Diego and he is excited to be nominated for such a prestigious award.
 Furthermore, Dino has also expressed his gratitude to his customers for their feedback and appreciation